gcc-mirror/gcc/gcc/config/rs6000/pcrel-opt.md

 ;; that both registers may be set in the first insn, and will be used in the ;; second insn.
 ;;
-;; Since we use UNSPEC's and link both the the register holding the external ;; address and the value being loaded, it should prevent other passes from ;; modifying it.
+;; Since we use UNSPEC's and link both the register holding the external ;; address and the value being loaded, it should prevent other passes from ;; modifying it.
 ;;